 Dr David Shepherd

-Associate Professor in Hebrew Bible/Old Testament and Director, Trinity Centre for Biblical Studies
+Professor in Hebrew Bible/Old Testament, Trinity College Senior Lecture and Director, Trinity Centre for Biblical Studies

 t: +353 1 8964796

 BA, Ancient Semitic Languages (Sask) and PhD Divinity (Edin)

 Following appointments in Canada and the UK, David Shepherd took up the post of Associate Professor and is now the Professor of Hebrew Bible/Old Testament in the Loyola Institute in 2013 and has served as the director of the Trinity Centre for Biblical Studies since its founding in 2016.
 He now holds the position of Senior Lecture in Trinity College since 2021.
 David is co-chair of the 'Bible and Visual Culture' programme unit of the International Meeting of the Society of Biblical Literature, Secretary of the Society for Old Testament Studies (UK and Ireland) and co-editor of the Journal for the Study of the Old Testament (Sage).
 His research interests include: